mathspp/mathspp/pages/02.blog/chatgpt-for-quick-prototyping/item.md

 ![Screenshot of using the TypingMind interface to interact with ChatGPT-4.
 The screenshot shows an initial prompt asking for ChatGPT to write a JavaScript plugin for my blog.](_share_plugin.png "Initial ChatGPT-4 prompt asking for a JS plugin to share selected text.")

 Now, bear in mind that the code wasn't perfect and I needed to tweak it, but I have enough experience programming that the prototype I was given by ChatGPT was all I needed to get started.

 Things that I needed to change included the way we compute the location of the pop-up and the colours used to style it.

+The pop-up is still far from perfect, but I really appreciate the fact that now I have something that I can play with.

 ## Copy code in code blocks

-Another feature I have wanted to add to my blog for a while is adding an icon to code blocks that allow copying and pasting the code inside them.
+Another feature I have wanted to add to my blog for a while is an icon in code blocks that allow copying and pasting the code inside them.

 Again, a quick ChatGPT-4 interaction over TypingMind was all I needed to get me going: